RayHightower/RayHightower.com/_posts/2023-04-29-handling-unexpected-events.markdown

 published: true
 ---

-A major test of business leadership: How does the team handle unexpected events?
+Here's a test of business leadership: How does the team handle unexpected events?

 One of our properties in Nashville, Tennessee caught fire on last week.
 This is a 145-unit property with multiple buildings spread over a large plot of land.
 One building is completely gone.